MR

 1. Overland Water

-An overland water endorsement protects you from damage due to above-ground water flooding.
-If you live close to a large body of water, heavy rainfall can cause it to overflow into your home.
-This coverage helps you pay for any financial repercussions.
+An overland water endorsement safeguards you against damage caused by above-ground water flooding.
+If you reside near a substantial body of water, heavy rainfall can lead to overflow, potentially damaging your home.
+This coverage aids in mitigating the financial repercussions associated with such events.

 2. Sewer Backup